 And so this rice and bean salad was born.

-Brown rice and red bell pepper give this salad a dose of fiber and vitamins, but it’s the creamy avocado and citrus hot sauce dressing that steal the show.
+Brown rice and red bell pepper give this rice and bean salad a dose of fiber and vitamins, but it’s the creamy avocado and citrus hot sauce dressing that steal the show.

 The dressing takes about two minutes to pull off.
 Just whisk together lime juice, garlic, olive oil and a good dose of hot sauce.